As I use a Mac , my software/advice will be focused

 towards those using Macs to design web pages.
 I write and publish

 my web pages from the desktop of my iMac 27-inch (late 2013).
 My computer is powereed by a 64 bit, 22nm, fourth generation 'Haswell' chip.
-The CPU contains a 3.5GHz quad-core i7 processor (4 processors on one chip). with 32Gb of DDR3 SDRAM, 10TB of hard drive storage space, and Mac OS 10.9.4 (as of 22 May, 2014).
+The CPU contains a 3.5GHz quad-core i7 processor (4 processors on one chip). with 32Gb of DDR3 SDRAM, 10TB of hard drive storage space, and Mac OS 10.14.4 (as of 15th of May, 2019).
 My web sites are posted to the internet at:

 If you're a Mac user, and are just learning HTML; then this page might be of some help.
 I remember how frustrating it was when I first started publishing web pages.
 Things were never easy, or convenient.
 I had to hunt for tools, and try them all.
 Most were buggy and poorly written.
 It took some time, but I've pretty much got the tool chest nailed down.